 2. Develop trust.

-Trust takes time to build and should be a two-way street.
+Trust in relationship takes time to build and should be a two-way street.
 Be honest with each other, allow your words and actions to match, communicate effectively and don’t hide your feelings from each other, appreciate your partner’s efforts, admit your mistakes, and set clear boundaries in your relationship.

 3. Respect each other’s space.

-Expecting your partner to be always around can suffocate them.
+Expecting your partner to always be around can suffocate them.
 When they ask you for some space, do not take it personally.
 Give them space to take up their hobbies or meet their friends and family and respect their choices.
 Use this time to work on yourself or take up hobbies that you enjoy.

 4. Take a social media break.